-These caves are some of the most ancient rock-cut temples not only in Maharashtra but in whole India and were located at complex site of the trade route, where the path goes through complicated mountain pass.
+These caves are some of the most ancient rock-cut temples not only in Maharashtra but in the whole of India and were located at the complex site of the trade route, where the path goes through a complicated mountain pass.
 Here have been found punch-marked silver coins from the times of Emperor Ashoka (268 – 227 BC).
 Thus it is possible that they were created in the 3rd century BC, although it is possible also that they were built somewhat later.
-At their heyday these temples were luxurious and most likely quite influential.
+At their heyday, these temples were luxurious and most likely quite influential.
 It is possible that these caves are “Siristan” mentioned in inscriptions at Pandav Leni Caves, Nashik.

-In January 1890 caves were rediscovered to the science by missionary J. A. Abnot, although earlier these caves served as a hideout to revolutionary Vasudev Balwant Phadke.
+In January 1890 caves were rediscovered to science by missionary J. A. Abnot, although earlier these caves served as a hideout to revolutionary Vasudev Balwant Phadke.

 In total there were made 28 caves.
-Several caves have exquisite adornment – stone carvings on portals of the doors and ceilings including an impressive relief above the cell-door showing serpent deity – naga.
+Several caves have exquisite adornment – stone carvings on portals of the doors and ceilings including an impressive relief above the cell door showing serpent deity – naga.

 Cave 3 (counting from the northern side) contains 13 stupas.

 Cave 13 contains remnants of plaster with paintings, discovered by M.N.Deshpande.
-Most likely these paintings were created in late period in the history of these caves – sometimes around the 5th century AD.
-Ancient artists used just a few colors – red and two shades of yellow, dark blue and white.
+Most likely these paintings were created in the late period in the history of these caves – sometimes around the 5th century AD.
+Ancient artists used just a few colors – red and two shades of yellow, dark blue, and white.

 Nearby are located Karsamble Caves which also contain paintings, there are many smaller rock-cut cells in between both groups of caves.

-India is seventh largest country of world by area, and, naturally such a large area contains huge amount of exciting attractions…
+India is the seventh-largest country in the world by area, and, naturally, such a large area contains a huge amount of exciting attractions…

-Wondermondo considers that India is the second richest centre of architectural heritage in the world after Europe and may be no single country of the world can match it in this respect.
+Wondermondo considers that India is the second richest center of architectural heritage in the world after Europe and maybe no single country in the world can match it in this respect.

 This is the one book you need to understand the spirit of India.
-Internationally acclaimed as the best book of its type on India, this sixth expanded, revised edition of the multi-award winning book India Unveiled: Spirit, Tradition, People by Robert Arnett truly reveals the diversity and sacredness of the oldest continuously living civilization on earth.
+Internationally acclaimed as the best book of its type on India, this sixth expanded, revised edition of the multi-award-winning book India Unveiled: Spirit, Tradition, People by Robert Arnett truly reveals the diversity and sacredness of the oldest continuously living civilization on earth.